fgaz/fgaz.github.io/_drafts/hsoc-cabal-new-build-status-update-1.md

 the executable and all of its dependencies in the store.
 In the future, a [`cabal garbage-collect`](https://github.com/haskell/cabal/issues/3333) command will track the symlinks and automatically clean the store.

-### Obviously, bugs.
-Oh, and also some bugfixes.

-There are lots of people who use cabal HEAD, so I immediately received some bug reports.
+### How to try it

-Note that HEAD always builds and should be fairly stable.
+Cabal HEAD should always build and should be fairly stable.
 If you want to try the new features just run:

         cabal get -s cabal-install